 Once that college loan is repaid, the benefits proliferate.
 “It’s one less debt you owe.
 The money you make is now free to be invested and applied to owning a house, saving for retirement or putting a child through college,” Katz says.

-3. Establish a college repayment fund
+2. Establish a college repayment fund

+Another great tip for paying off student loans quickly is placing your money into an account you can’t easily draw from with the swipe of a card.
 Having money moved automatically into savings is effective because it’s forced, Katz says.
-It enables people to set aside money to grow that otherwise would be spent on clothes or dining out, Katz says.
+It enables people to set aside money to grow that otherwise would be spent on clothes or dining out.

 Just make sure to set up an account that will be used only for paying back your college debt.
-Don’t use checking or savings accounts you already have because you might use that money for something other than your student loan.
+Don’t use checking or savings accounts you already have, because you might use that money for something other than your student loan.
 Compare savings accounts and put your money in an account with a higher yield to maximize your savings.

-4. Start early with a part-time job in college
+3. Start early with a part-time job in college

-Getting a part-time job while attending college is one way to keep college debt in check because it generates money you can use to help offset student loan debt.
+Getting a part-time job while attending college is one way to keep college debt in check, because it generates money you can use to help offset student loan debt.

 Say that you are able to work a part-time job that allows you to put away $500 a month.
-In a year, that’s $6,000 you can easily put toward paying off student loans.
+In a year, that’s $6,000 you can put toward paying off student loans.